PM-Notes/Prince2/README.md

   - Implement and track the quality methods used throughout the project

 ### Customer Quality Expectations (CQE)
-"A statement about the quality expected from the project product, captures in the project product description"
+"A statement about the quality expected from the project product, captures in the **Project Product Description**"

 Discussed and agreed with the customer in Starting up a project (SU) and should cover:
 - Key quality requirements (for the projects product)